Draconic-Inc/PI-Docs/ModDocs/draconicevolution/2.3.20/en_us/draconic_reactor/basic_operation_909db.md

 At this point, fusion has stopped and the containment field can shut down.
 Once the core cools sufficiently you will be able to refuel or dismantle the reactor.

-§4[WARNING]§4 Even now, its still not safe to dismantle the reactor until the temperature drops bellow 300c!
+§4[WARNING]§4 Even now, its still not safe to dismantle the reactor until the temperature drops below 300c!
 If you do...
 Well, fusion has stopped at this point so the result won't exactly be nuclear, but dropping a giant ball of super heated draconium on the floor will still make one hell of a mess!
 Not to mention the fact that you'll have to replace the broken core.

 §rule{colour:0x606060,height:1,width:100%}
 //--------------------------------------------------------------------------------------------------